-- 1. use the legal knowledge, skills, procedures and behaviours appropriate to each client and each transaction matter - 2. identify the client's goals and alternative means of achieving those goals, and deal appropriately with client care - 3. investigate and identify the relevant facts, research and identify the relevant legal issues, and advise the client on the legal consequences - 4. identify the overall nature of the transaction or matter, then plan and progress that transaction or matter through a series of steps and decisions including, where appropriate, drafting documentation - 5. recognise and act within the rules of professional conduct - 6. identify the client's reasonable expectations as to quality and timeliness of service.
+- 1. use the legal knowledge, skills, procedures and behaviours appropriate to each client and each transaction matter - 2. identify the client's goals and alternative means of achieving those goals, and deal appropriately with client care - 3. investigate and identify the relevant facts, research and identify the relevant legal issues, and advise the client on the legal consequences - 4. identify the overall nature of the transaction or matter, then plan and progress that transaction or matter through a series of steps and decisions including, where appropriate, drafting documentation - 5. recognise conduct issues and act within the Code of Conduct